smaxerene/Airline-Website/README.md

 # Airline-Website

-This is a web-based airline booking system developed for a fictional airline operating out of Dairy Flat Airport (New Zealand).
+This is a web-based airline booking system designed for a fictional airline operating out of Dairy Flat Airport in New Zealand.

 Key Features
 - Flight Search